T0astBread/tbx.at/pages/posts/lens-impressions/index.md

 For the time being, I think I'll stick with vanilla records (without any GHC flags) and all the awkwardness attached to them.
 It's a low-magic solution and it requires no extra tooling effort.
 Also, the programs I'll be writing now aren't huge and I don't expect to have many nested records.

 If I ever get GHC 9.2 working though, I might switch to `optics-core`.
-I'm not sure if it noticably slows down compilation (because generics are said to be slower than Template Haskell) but I'll just have to try it out.
+I'm not sure if it noticeably slows down compilation (because generics are said to be slower than Template Haskell) but I'll just have to try it out.
 Additionally, if I get Template Haskell working I would also evaluate `optics-th`, the Template Haskell version of `optics`.

 {{#> ps}}